xplshn/pelf/README.md

 Contributions to PELF are welcome!
 If you find a bug or have a feature request, please open an Issue.
 For direct contributions, fork the repository and submit a pull request with your changes.

 ## License
-PELF is licensed under the 3BSD License.
+PELF and its associated tools are licensed under the 3BSD License.
 See the [LICENSE](LICENSE) file for more details.

 ### Special thanks to:
 - [Chris DeBoy](https://codeberg.org/chris_deboy)